-Is SSB in compliance with all Health Insurance Portability and Accountability Act (HIPPA) and U.S. Food and Drug Administration (FDA) regulations?
+Is SSB in compliance with all Health Insurance Portability and Accountability Act (HIPAA) and U.S. Food and Drug Administration (FDA) regulations?

-Yes, we adhere to all HIPPA and FDA regulations.
+Yes, we adhere to all HIPAA and FDA regulations.
 Also, all patient records are maintained on our premises, and records cannot be accessed remotely.

 Do you inform a recipient if a donor is cytomegalovirus (CMV) positive?

 The CMV status of all donors is listed on our online database as well as listed with the summary of records sent with each shipment.
 Learn more about CMV and how it can affect a pregnancy.

 Are your donors told their own donor number?

 Yes, all donors are given of their donor number.

 Is the donor number given to donors the same as the number given to the recipients?

 What education and counseling do you provide donors?